Frostbite (video game): Release and reception

 Frostbite was released for the Atari 2600 in October 1983.
 Frostbite has been re-released in the compilation release Activision Anthology (2002).

 From contemporary reviews, The Video Game Update found the graphics "bright and colorful", but not as impressive as the usual Activision games.
 They concluded the game was "cute, but kind of dumb [...] however we found it very difficult to stop playing once we got going" stating that it had to be played several times to be appreciated.

 Dan Gutman included the game in his 1984 overview of what he felt were video game clone of Q*bert, but generally praised the game stating that it "shows how you can take an idea and use it creatively without ripping off the original game."
 In Electronic Fun with Computers & Games, Randi Hacker also compared the game to Q*bert and Frogger, but felt it gameplay variation gave the game its own flavor.

 E.C.
 Meade and Jim Clark reviewed the game in Video and Computer Gaming Illustrated.
 While Clark noted the game was similar in gameplay to both Frogger and Q*bert, it was still appealing and complimented on the atmosphere of the game noting that the design "is so well done, you feel the chill."
 Meade found the game lacked distinctiveness with its hybrid of Q*bert and Frogger, and that it was not as fast-paced as either Enduro (1983) or River Raid (1982) ultimately stating that Activision was no longer evolving and this was "another step in the company's surprising decline."
 Dan Persons of Video Games magazine also found that in comparison to more complicated games such as Robot Tank (1983) and Enduro (1983) Frostbite felt like a throwback and that its gameplay became monotonous after a while.

 From retrospective reviews, Brett Weiss wrote in his book Classic Home Video Games 1972-1984 (2007), that the game resembled the gameplay of Q*Bert and Frogger while finding its arcade-like action very satisfying.
 He praised the games fun and challenge while noting that the jumping sound effect grew tiresome, and that it was less colorful than the average Activision title.
 In 2008, Darran Jones and Stuart Hunt of Retro Gamer included Frostbite in their list of the Top 25 Atari 2600 Games at number 22.
-They stated that it would be wrong to call the game a Frogger ripoff and that anyone who had had not spent any real time with the game, noting the new mechanics, tight controls, and that it emulates older arcade hits proving to be extremely addictive.
+They stated that it would be wrong to call the game a Frogger ripoff and that anyone who had not spent any real time with the game, noting the new mechanics, tight controls, and that it emulates older arcade hits proving to be extremely addictive.